johnlombardi389/rock-paper-scissors/README.md

 ## Overview

-You will play a game of rock, paper, scissors against the computer.
-A winner is determined by the first to reach 5 wins and records will be tracked in the history area below the game.
+In this project my goal was to show what I had learned about manipulating the DOM.
+To do this I created a game where you can play rounds of rock, paper, scissors against the computer.
+A winner is determined by the first to reach 5 wins and records will be added to the page using JavaScript.

-## What I learned
+## What I Learned

-- This was the first project where I learned to manipulate elements through JavaScript and add content to the page
+- Manipulating elements through JavaScript and also using it to add content to the page
 - Developed a better understanding of JavaScript functions
-- Organizing code in an easily understood way
+- Using programming principles to write cleaner code and good comments